 - ½ cup unflavored non-fat Greek yogurt - 143 gr

 - ½ cup strawberry-balsamic sauce - See the recipe notes

 - 1-2 ounces goat cheese crumbles - depending on how much you like goat cheese

 - Sanding or sparkling sugar for sprinkling on top

-- Preheat oven to 375 degrees F.
+- Preheat oven to 375˚ F.

 - Whisk flour, sugar, baking powder, and soda in a medium mixing bowl.

-- Combine yogurt, egg, and melted butter in separate bowl.
+- Combine yogurt, egg, and melted butter in a separate bowl.
 Add to dry ingredients and stir just until moistened.
 Do not overmix.

-- Portion evenly into muffin pan that has been greased and floured.
+- Portion evenly into a muffin pan that has been greased and floured.
 (I use an aerosol flour/butter mixture.)
 Muffin pans vary, but I usually end up with 8 or 9 muffins.
 Sprinkle liberally with sanding sugar.